cryptax/cryptax.github.io/content/posts/hacklu2025.md

 [!]
 Unsupported PCAP file (DLT: 230)
 ```

-Some AI tells me this means "the packet capture file uses a data link type (DLT) that the tool cannot process.
-DLT 230 corresponds to DLT_LINUX_SLL, which is a "cooked" capture format used by Linux for capturing on multiple interfaces, often resulting in a loss of complete layer 2 information like MAC addresses".
+Some AI tells me this means *"the packet capture file uses a data link type (DLT) that the tool cannot process.
+DLT 230 corresponds to DLT_LINUX_SLL, which is a "cooked" capture format used by Linux for capturing on multiple interfaces, often resulting in a loss of complete layer 2 information like MAC addresses"*.
+So be it.

 ChatGPT creates a first script to fix the pcap, and I run my command again: